-Armenia’s third-largest city and one of it’s most diverse is definitely Vanadzor in the Lori Province.
-We recently trekked up there to discover what the city had to offer and came out pleasantly surprised and ecstatic.
-These are some of the best things to do in Vanadzor.
+Armenia’s third-largest city and one of its most diverse is definitely Vanadzor in the Lori Province.
+And, these are some of the best things to do in Vanadzor.

 *We often mention booking a city tour throughout the text as it is the only way to see some of the attractions and places in Vanadzor.
 In order to do so, please email [email protected] or call +37494234616.